FivespeedDoc/BMS_Project/README.md

 - DateTime is stored as TEXT in SQLite

 ## DDL for the table creation
-SQL DDL courtesy of @FrankYang and @ZacharyRE
+SQL DDL courtesy of @FrankYang0610 and @ZacharyRE

 ```sql
 CREATE TABLE IF NOT EXISTS BANQUETS (